Final member authorisation form link updated 25 July, 2019

 Channel A and Channel B Member Declaration Process Maps - Channel A outlines the process on how the ATO will advise funds which members have made a declaration.
 Channel B outlines the process on how the fund will advise the ATO of members who have made a declaration.

-Channel A ILB member declaration template - this is the draft template which funds will receive from the ATO via the portal.
+Channel A ILB member declaration template - this is the final version 2.0 template which funds will receive from the ATO via the portal.

-Channel B ILB member declaration template - this is the draft template which funds will use to advise the ATO via the portal.
+Channel B ILB member declaration template - this is the final version 2.0 template which funds will use to advise the ATO via the portal.

 How to provide feedback: